After Effects CS5 Essential Training

 - Integrating After Effects with the rest of the Creative Suite

-Hi!
-I'm Chad Perkins and welcome to After Effects CS5 Essential Training.
-In this training title, we're going to get familiar with Adobe After Effects CS5, the world standard for motion graphics, compositing, animation and visual effects.
-Now although After Effects is a very robust application, to say the least, we'll be starting from the ground up here, including an introductory project to help you feel comfortable with the application.
-I'll show you how to use the After Effects animation tools, especially the ever-popular Puppet tool, to breathe life into still images, allowing you to manipulate an object as if it were a puppet.
+- Hi, I'm Chad Perkins and welcome to After Effects CS5 Essential Training.
+In this training title we're going to get familiar with Adobe After Effects CS5, the world standard for motion graphics, compositing, animation and visual effects.
+Now, although After Effects is a very robust application, to say the least, we'll be starting from the ground up here, including introductory project to help you feel comfortable with the application.
+I'll show you how to use the After Effects Animation tools, especially the ever-popular puppet tool, to breathe life into still images, allowing you to manipulate an object as if it were a puppet.